Mu0n/F256KbasicASMdoodles-/README.md

 ## ASM 'simple doodles'
 These simple examples in 65c02 compatible assembly are my first steps into discovering the machine and its graphic, sound and input capabilities.

-To run these, simply copy them over (probably using an SD card) and load them with `/- 'program name.bas'`.
+To run these, simply copy them over (probably using an SD card) and load them with `/- 'program name.pgz'`.
 I'm assuming you have a recent enough version of pexec.bin in your flash firmware.
 A good place to start would be to fetch at least release 2023.5 from this github repository: https://github.com/FoenixRetro/f256-firmware/

 To compile these, here's what you should have:
 - 64tass from: https://sourceforge.net/projects/tass64/